microsoft/Tools-for-Health-Data-Anonymization/README.md

 * Support anonymization of FHIR R4 data in json as well as ndjson format.
 * Configuration of the data elements that need to be de-identified
 * Configuration of the de-identification method for each data element (keeping, redacting, or Date-shifting)
-* Running the tool as part of Azure Data Factory to support de-identification of the data flows.
+* Ability to create Azure Data Factory to support de-identification of the data flows.
-* Running the tool on premise to de-identify a dataset locally
+* Ability to run the tool on premise to de-identify a dataset locally

 # Quickstarts

 ## Building the solution
-Use the .Net Core 3.1 SDK to build FHIR Anonymizer.
+Use the .Net Core 3.1 SDK to build FHIR Tools for Anonymization.
 If you don't have .Net Core 3.1 installed, instructions and download links are available [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 ## Get sample FHIR files
 This repo contains a few [sample](samples/fhir-r4-files) FHIR files that you can download.
 These files were generated using  [Synthea&trade; Patient Generator](https://github.com/synthetichealth/synthea).

 You can also export FHIR resource from your FHIR server using [Bulk Export](https://github.com/microsoft/fhir-server/blob/master/docs/BulkExport.md).

-## Anonymize FHIR data using command line tool
+## Anonymize FHIR data using the command line tool
 Once you have built the command line tool, you will find the Fhir.Anonymizer.Tool.exe in the $SOURCE\src\Fhir.Anonymizer.Tool\bin\Debug|Release\netcoreapp3.1 folder.
 You can use this exe to anonymize FHIR resource files in a folder.
 ```
 > .\Fhir.Anonymizer.Tool.exe -i myInputFolder -o myOutputFolder
 ```
-See the [reference](#fhir-anonymizer-command-line-tool) section for usage details of the command line tool.
+See the [reference](#the-command-line-tool) section for usage details of the command line tool.

 # Tutorials